pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### param

-Child of QUERY.
-Each QUERY must have PARAM.
-Holding array of parameters to specified query objects.
+Child of the QUERY.
+Each QUERY must include a PARAM that specifies the object types used for evaluation.

 - _type:_ array_param

 ### statement

-Should by used in all main functions nodes.
-The it-statement type of the query.
-According to the statement the query evaluation stops upon pass or not.
-If statment is not present, the condition is considered as disabled.
+The `if` statement should be used in function nodes.
+Based on the statement, the query evaluation stops upon pass or fail.
+If the `if` statement is not present, the condition is considered disabled.

 - _type:_ string
 - _values:_ ["[\$if](#\$if)", "[\$elif](#\$elif)", "[\$else](#\$else)"]

 ### disable

 Can by used in all main functions nodes.
-If value is false, node is not executed by SDK.
-If this keyword is not present, is used default value disabled = false.
+If value is true, node is not executed.
+Default value is false

 - _type:_ bool
 - _values:_ ['true', 'false']

 ### purpose

-Describes for what is used QUERY
+Describes the user-defined purpose or description of the QUERY.

 - _type:_ string

 ### insert

-Values to be added as a default value for node
+Values to be added as the default for the node.

 _keys and values:_